 These improvements often increase the value of the residence while maximizing its aesthetic appeal.
 The homeowner often sees a significant return on their investment with each project they undertake.
-Nevertheless, a homeowner might want to know the cost of having an outdoor kitchen or a backyard pool installed along with how much they should expect to recoup when the home sells before committing to the work.
+Nevertheless, a homeowner might want to know the cost of installing an outdoor kitchen or a backyard pool and how much they should expect to recoup when the home sells before committing to the work.
 Furthermore, they want to know what small changes can be made to boost the curb appeal.
 Look to the following projects when you wish to refresh your residence, as they come with big dividends.

 Upgrade the Front Door